 Rebecca Wells at Kitchen Culture was brilliant.
 I really enjoyed working with her on the kitchen project.

 Ahead of time, we planned out our initial kitchen idea on paper before our appointment.
 If you can work well with graph paper and dimensions, have a rough sketch with a ruler and pencil, even if it’s not accurate.
 The team here will tell you what’s possible – and what’s not.
+As time is limited, it is very important to attend this appointment with clear kitchen ideas of what you’re wanting.
 If you’re not comfortable with drawings (this is just me being visual), bring images saved on an iPad, magazine clippings, or have printed pictures to show – this will help with the planning of your kitchen build.

 Both the kitchen and bathrooms are one of the most expensive areas in the home.
 We have experienced both a full-bathroom and kitchen renovation in the past, so we knew modifications were expensive, especially additional cabinetry and drawers.
 Be prepared to pay in this area of the home if you’re wanting to add extra cupboard space.